 Scalloped potatoes take their origins from French cooking, specifically from the ‘ gratin’ method in which a dish is baked with a browned (usually cheesy) crust on top.
 Dauphinoise potatoes or potatoes au gratin is another name you might have seen on French restaurant menus.

-In our recipe, we only used 2 finely diced anchovies for a little hint of that salty flavour, but feel free to leave them out for a vegetarian version or if you’re really against anchovies.
+In this recipe, I only used 2 finely diced anchovies for a little hint of that salty flavour, but feel free to leave them out for a vegetarian version or if you’re really against anchovies.
 We thought they improved the dish and you can’t really see them, but we’ll leave it up to you.

-The recipe has two stages.
-Part 1 happens inside the Instant Pot and takes a lot less time than a regular oven-baked potatoes au gratin.
+The recipe has two stages: Part 1 happens inside the Instant Pot and takes a lot less time than a regular oven-baked potatoes au gratin.
 But, once the dish is almost cooked, we move on to Part 2 and transfer the contents to a casserole dish to get that classic grilled cheese finish in the oven.
+You will find the full recipe ingredients, instructions and nutrition breakdown in a recipe card below but here are some handy step-by-step photos to guide you along.

-If you want to make this dish ahead of time, you can pre-cook the main components and transfer them to a baking dish.
+MAKE-AHEAD TIPS: If you want to make this dish ahead of time, you can pre-cook the main components and transfer them to a baking dish.
 Cover with cheese, wrap with some Clingfilm and store in the fridge for up to 2 days.
 Then simply reheat and finish grilling the cheese in the oven when you’re ready to serve this dish.
-Here are some step-by-step pics on how we made these Instant Pot scalloped potatoes (full recipe below).
-PS.
-This is a gluten-free recipe.Print
+Here are some step-by-step pics on how we made these Instant Pot scalloped potatoes.

 For the cream sauce